parsa-epfl/KnockoutKraken/README.md

 -qflex ff=on : This option enables the QFlex modifications.
 -fa_qflex enable=on,mode=magic,sim=on: This option enalbles the modifications for FPGA accelerated execution.
-                                       Here we are specifying magic mode and simulation mode which means that (magic mode meaning here) and that QEMU will try to communicate with a simulator instead of with an FPGA.
+                                       Here we are specifying magic mode and simulation mode, which means that and that QEMU will try to communicate with a simulator instead of with an FPGA.
+                                       You can run simulation in both magic and full mode.
+In magic mode, QEMU will wait for at least one magic instruction to transfer execution to the simulator.
+This mode is useful when there is some setup code that does not need to be instrumented, as simulation can be slow.
+Full mode transfers execution to the FPGA immediatelly as QEMU starts.
+This mode is useful if your checkpoint is already set up in the code you wish to simulate.
 -drive if=none,file=$QFLEX_DIR/images/ubuntu16/ubuntu.qcow2,id=hd0 : This is a regular QEMU option that specifies
                                                                      the image.
 You will have to modify it if you use another image.